 The site of the Knockfarril fort, on the ‘Cat’s Back’ hill, is at the head of two valleys, making it strategically vital to the defence of the region in ancient times.
 Standing on top of the Cat’s Back amidst the fused stones of the destroyed walls just before sunset, in icy winter weather at the tail end of January, the light of the air around us changed quickly to that russet glow of Highland evening.
 In the ruddy sunset, the trunks of several old Scots Pines on the slopes of the hill stood out a glorious burnt red, like the warm colour of clay brick or terra cotta roof tiles – but too few bricks, too few roof tiles to be anything but token trees on the steep landscape.

 I considered how necessary the right kind of boundaries are for the health of our self-worth, or even to our sense of self.
 Too rigid, too inflexible a boundary and we isolate ourselves from others emotionally and in our beliefs.
 Too porous, too permeable a boundary and we may as well not have a boundary in the first place – we forget who we are, and what we need, because we become so fused with someone else that we regard their needs or their security as more important than our own.
 How can we be certain of who we are if we always take the needs or the views of someone else as being more important than our own?
 How can we be true to ourselves if we don’t even know where their psyche, their inner self ends and where ours begins?
-We can end up tolerating being treated very badly by someone close to us, or treating ourselves very poorly, because we let them in emotionally or psychologically even when it is to our detriment.
-Or we can be so strong, so rigid in the boundaries we put up between ourselves and someone else that we cannot even feel them at all, let alone feel their emotional needs.
+We may end up tolerating being treated very badly by someone close to us, or treating ourselves shabbily, because we let them in emotionally or psychologically even when it’s to our detriment.
+Or we can be so strong, so rigid in the boundaries we put up between ourselves and someone else that we don’t feel them at all, let alone any subtleties of their emotional needs.